deleidos/prototype-20150626/README.md

 ## Day 2: Friday, June 19

 ###Assembly of Multidisciplinary and Collaborative Team
-A subset of the Leidos DigitalEdge Team, consisting of a product manager, technical architect, agile coach, interaction designer, front-end web developer, back-end developer, and devops engineer, were assembled on Friday afternoon.
+A subset of the Leidos DigitalEdge Team, consisting of a Product Manager, Technical Architect, Agile Coach, Interaction Designer, Delivery Manager, Front-end Web Developer and Back-end Web Developer, were assembled on Friday afternoon.

 ###Human-Centered Design Technique No. 1: Adopting Multidisciplinary Skills and Perspectives
 Because the data source was dictated by the RFQ, the team took the approach of first understanding the data and how the data could highlight the specified requirements.

 The multidisciplinary team discussed the data available and possibilities for new ways to serve the marketplace.
-In the ensuing discussion, the team began to focus on remixing the data to answer the question "Which drugs have been recalled in their state?"
+In the ensuing discussion, the team began to focus on remixing the data to answer the question "Which drugs have been recalled in which states?"

 Following this, the technical architect presented options for the prototype given the data available on openFDA and the known timeline for delivery of the prototype.
 A preliminary architecture was created.
 ![](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/whiteboard-drawing_20150619.JPG)